 Welcome to the clinic!
-You can find Mrs. Rogowski and Mrs. Parriott in the clinic each day, helping students feel better.
-Mrs. Rogowski is a registered nurse, and both Mrs. Rogowski and Mrs. Parriott are trained in first aid and medication administration.
+You can find Mrs. Rogowski or Mrs. Merrifield in the clinic each day, helping students feel better.
+Both Mrs. Rogowski and Mrs. Merrifield are registered nurses, and are trained in first aid and medication administration.
 They have a heart for children and they strive to keep our school happy, healthy, and holy.

 (703) 378-9408 ext.
 200